willisbillis/yt/README.md

 **fitsvel_disp.py**

 # Issues

 There are a couple of known bugs in 3fieldmaps.py and 1Dprofileplot.py you may run into that are in the process of being fixed now.

 **1)**
 If your dataset files are not sequential (ex.
 0,50,100,150 Myr), or if the time of the last file is greater than the number of dataset file you are running (ex.
 20-100 Myr), not all files will be saved to the subdirectory when running all files.

-**2)**
-If you find yourself running a single file in parallel (for some reason), sometimes the program will finish what it's doing but not exit out.
-This has to do with the config.txt file being open on threads other than the root processor.
-You can control-C out of it with your plot intact but mpi4py will get mad at you the next time it tries to run something in parallel because the config.txt file wasn't cleared.
-Simply run the same command again and it should work.